A 20m x 50m prefabricated warehouse building is a type of structure that is manufactured off-site and then transported and…

 (A) the use of the Bracing

 In the longitudinal structure of the portal frame, a complete bracing system should arrange to form a whole spatial structural system.
-The lateral stability of the lightweight portal frame in the width direction is ensured by the rigidity of the frame to resist the lateral load.
+The rigidity of the frame ensures the lateral stability of the lightweight portal frame in the width direction to resist the lateral load.

 Due to the weak stiffness of the longitudinal structure in the length direction, it is necessary to set bracing in the longitudinal direction to ensure its longitudinal stability.
-The forces of bracing are mainly longitudinal wind load, crane braking force, earthquake action, and temperature action.
-When calculating the internal strength of brace, the joints are generally assumed to be hinged, and the effect of eccentricity ignores.
-The general support considered according to the tie bean.
+The bracing forces are mainly longitudinal wind load, crane braking force, earthquake action, and temperature action.
+When calculating the internal strength of the brace, the joints are generally assumed to be hinged, and the effect of eccentricity ignores.
+The general support is considered according to the tie bean.
 Therefore, a two-way arrangement is suitable.

 (B) Common types of bracing